iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 4. Repeat this until all the lyrics are matched.

 If a syllable in the original lyrics is not matched with a Japanese word, the original syllable will be used.
 For example, if the lyrics contain some Japanese at the beginning and the rest of them are in English, there is no need to match the English part.

+## Profile Cleaner Tool

+This tool is meant for removing obsolete/unnecessary records from the profile file.
+Such records can accumulate if you use the test build feature a lot or when you delete a CDLC that you have played.

+The tool scans the directory entered in the configuration for IDs of arrangements that should be preserved.
+This means that all official and custom DLC for which you want to preserve the records should be found in that directory or its subdirectories.

+The IDs of on-disc and RS1 import songs are already included within the program.

+An automatic backup file with a ".backup" extension is created in the same folder project file when the tool is run.
+You should always confirm that the profile can still be loaded after using the tool.

 ## Differences to the [Toolkit](https://www.rscustom.net/)